 A license issued under the Code to a person not previously licensed in Michigan or another state is designated as probationary for three years after the date of issuance.
 During the first 12 months of probation, the license may be suspended or probationary terms and conditions may be imposed if the licensee fails to appear before a magistrate or is convicted of or determined responsible for a moving violation.
-The period of suspension or probationary terms and conditions may not be for more than 12 months and must be determined by the SOS at an examination of the driver by the SOS.
-The bill would delete the reference to the examination.
+The period of suspension or probationary terms and conditions may not be for more than 12 months and must be determined by the SOS.
+The bill deleted a requirement that the SOS make the determination at an examination of the driver.

 For 24 months after a licensee's probationary period, the SOS may require the licensee to be reexamined if his or her driver record has a total of nine or more points imposed in a period of two years and contains any of several violations specified in the Code.
 If the licensee fails to appear for a scheduled reexamination, his or her license may be suspended immediately and remain suspended until he or she appears.
-The bill would authorize the SOS to restrict, suspend, or revoke a licensee's license solely on his or her driving record.
+The bill authorizes the SOS to restrict, suspend, or revoke a licensee's license solely on his or her driving record.

-Notice of a required reexamination must be given by first-class mail to the licensee's last known address.
-Under the bill, this notice requirement also would apply in the case of suspension or the imposition of probationary terms or conditions.
-The notice would have to provide that the suspension or imposition of probationary terms or conditions would be effective 14 days from the date of the notice, unless the licensee requested a reexamination.
+The Code requires notice of a required reexamination to be given by first-class mail to the licensee's last known address.
+Under the bill, this notice requirement also applies in the case of suspension or the imposition of probationary terms or conditions.
+The notice must provide that the suspension or imposition of probationary terms or conditions will be effective 14 days from the date of the notice, unless the licensee requests a reexamination.